DODOEX/docs/docs/contractFramework.md

 ## Overview

-What is behind DODO is a set of smart contracts.
-The following figure shows the framework of [these contracts](https://github.com/DODOEX/dodo-smart-contract).
+DODO is built with a set of smart contracts.
+The following figure shows the framework of [these contracts](https://github.com/DODOEX/dodo-smart-contract) and how they interact with each other in the DODO architecture.

 ![](https://dodoex.github.io/docs/img/dodo_framework.jpeg)

 ## Core

-Each trading pair binds with an independent `DODO Proxy` contract, which is a transparent proxy only storing status.
-And all logic points to the `DODO implementation`.
-DODO Proxies and DODO implementations contain all the data and logic of DODO, which is the core part of the contract.
+The core part of the DODO framework, which contains all the data and logic of DODO, consists of a set of DODO Proxy contracts and a singular DODO Implementation contract.
+Each trading pair binds with an independent `DODO Proxy` contract (e.g. WETH-USDC, DAI-USDT, etc.), which is a transparent proxy that only stores states and metadata.
+All underlying logic lies in the `DODO Implementation` contract.

-For convenience, we call the transparent proxy `DODO Pair` and the logic implementation `DODO Template`.
+For convenience's sake, we will call the transparent proxy `DODO Pair` and the logic implementation `DODO Template`.
 Users should interact with `DODO Pair` directly or through `Helper`.

 ## Entrance

-DODO is an open source contract, and we do not stand against forking the contract.
-However, it should be noted that the operation of `DODO Pair` is highly dependent on oracle and parameter settings, and an improper use of `DODO Pair` after fork will cause great losses to users.
-Therefore, we deployed an entry contract.
-All `DODO Pair` registered in this contract has been strictly checked, as the team wants to ensure the highest standard of safety to our users.
-It is very important for users or developers to look for the only entrance called `DODO Zoo`.
-Even if the `DODO Template` is upgraded, `DODO Zoo` will not change.
+DODO is an open-source contract, and the DODO team welcomes forks.
+However, it is important to note that the operation of `DODO Pair` is highly dependent on oracles and parameter fine-tuning, and a misconfigured `DODO Pair` could potentially cause significant losses for users.
+Therefore, we deployed an entrance contract to help blockchain developers navigate these obstacles.
+All `DODO Pair`s registered in this contract have been rigorously tested and audited, as the DODO team believes the safety of DODO users is of utmost importance.
+Developers should only look for the entrance called `DODO Zoo` when developing upon DODO.
+Even if the `DODO Template` is upgraded, `DODO Zoo` will remain unchanged.

 ## Helper

-There are a lot of tedious tasks that can be packaged using contracts to make it easy to use and easy to understand.
-For example, the `DODO ETH Proxy` shown in the figure above helps users convert ETH and WETH and interact with `DODO Pair`.
-In this way, users do not need to understand what is WETH, and can directly buy or sell ETH on DODO.
+There are a lot of tedious tasks that can be packaged using contracts to make them easy to use and understand.
+For example, the `DODO ETH Proxy` shown in the figure above helps users convert between ETH and WETH and interact with `DODO Pair`.
+This way, the underlying complexity with WETH is abstracted away from users, effectively protecting them - users do and should only care about directly buying or selling ETH on DODO.
 There are many such contracts, such as arbitrage and route, which we collectively call `Helper`.
-We expect the community to develop various helper contracts and we are willing to provide the greatest possible help
+We invite the community to help develop more helper contracts and we are willing to provide guidance and support.